-Currently, the main land use within the Action Area is cattle grazing and mining.
+Currently, the main land use within MDL 183 is cattle grazing.
 The Action Area has been largely cleared through past agricultural practices, however some tracts of remnant (or regrowth) vegetation exist, particularly along the Isaac River.
 It is proposed to return the Action Area to its predominant pre-mining land use of cattle grazing.